lawrennd/old_talks/_uq/includes/emukit-vision.md

 \subsection{Tasks}

-\slides{* Still in development: the idea is a task is a reocurring pattern of use cases}
+\slides{* Still in development: High level goals that owners of the process/simulator might be actually interested in.
+Examples: measure quality of a simulator, explain complex system behavior.}

 \notes{Emukit does not contribute much to this part at the moment.
 However Emukit team are on lookuout for typical use cases for Emukit, and if a reoccuring pattern emerges, it may become a part of the library.}